USF Public Health Professor Karen Liller among the researchers presenting an unprecedented call to action in the American Journal of Public Health

 Tampa, FLA (Jan.
 20, 2017) – As firearm-related deaths and injuries continue to rise, more attention is needed to develop strategies to mitigate mortality caused by firearms, according to public health researchers, including the University of South Florida College of Public Health’s Karen Liller, PhD, a professor in the Department of Community and Family Health.

 Dr. Liller was among the public health researchers from 42 schools and programs of public health, spanning 22 states and 17 gun violence prevention and advocacy organizations, who convened this November in Boston for the “Public Health and Firearm Epidemic: A National Consultation.”
-An action agenda to encourage gun safety resulting from that national meeting was published online yesterday in the American Journal of Public Health.
+An action agenda to encourage gun safety resulting from that national consultation was published online yesterday in the American Journal of Public Health.
 The AJPH editorial is titled “Academic Public Health and the Firearm Crisis: An Agenda for Action.”

 Sandro Galea, MD, DrPH, dean of the Boston University School of Public Health, arranged for the November consultation after the presidential election results to discuss what top priorities of the newly elected administration should be to address the firearm epidemic and how public health professionals can help spur those priorities.